Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Teacher: Which of the guys solved the problem correctly?

-Teacher: What is wrong with the first, what is wrong with the second?
+Teacher: What's wrong with the first and what's wrong with the second?

-Children: In 1 solution, the action was chosen incorrectly, and, accordingly, the result, in the other, the wrong result.
+Children: In 1 decision the action was chosen incorrectly, and therefore the result, in the other – the result was incorrect.

-Teacher: Both students made mistakes, but different mistakes were made.
-Let's solve this problem together and figure out - at what stage of the solution the error was made and why?
+Teacher: Both students made mistakes, but they made different mistakes.
+Let's solve this problem together and figure out - at what stage of the solution the mistake was made and why?

-Before doing this task, let's analyze it.
+Before completing this task, let's analyze it.
 What do we know?
 Unknown?
-What should be found?
+What do you need to find?
 How?

-Children: In this problem, you need to find the total number of blue circles, based on the condition of the problem and known data.
+Children: In this problem we need to find total blue circles, based on the problem statement and known data.

 Teacher: Raise your hands if you think this is the correct answer.